TheCarsonWest/nerd-emoji/apush/people/Ulysses S. Grant.md

 **Military Success:**

-* Orchestrated the Union victory in the Civil War, earning the nickname "Unconditional Surrender" Grant.
+* Orchestrated the Union victory in the [[Civil War]], earning the nickname "Unconditional Surrender" Grant.
 * Recognized for his strategic brilliance and determination.

 **Reconstruction:**